ISP Proxies vs Residential Proxies: Which to Choose?

 What Are ISP Proxies?

-Static residential or ISP proxies come from internet service providers, which host them on servers in data centers.
-We consider them a combination of residential and datacenter proxies , where developers have taken the qualities of both types of proxies to create a new superior one.
+ISP proxies, also known as static proxies, are provided by internet service providers and hosted on servers in data centers.
+Most providers consider them a combination of residential and datacenter IPs with the best qualities of both types of proxies .

-More precisely, ISP proxies are a datacenter IP address with an ASN number connected to internet service providers.
-Although datacenter server host them instead of real people’s devices, target servers still “see” them as authentic residential proxies.
+More precisely, ISP proxies are datacenter proxies with an ASN number connected to internet service providers.
+Although datacenter server hosts them instead of household devices, target servers still “see” them as authentic residential proxies.

 Advantages and Disadvantages of ISP Proxies

-Let’s start by discussing the qualities of ISP proxies.
-Since internet service providers assign these proxies, they offer higher anonymity and more legitimacy than other types of proxies.
+Since internet service providers assign IP addresses to these proxies, they offer higher anonymity and more legitimacy than datacenter proxies.
 They usually come with unlimited bandwidth, bulk IPs, and excellent rotation options, although it depends on the provider and the pricing model you choose.

 However, these proxies are not without weaknesses.
-They usually have limited location coverage as they rely on data centers, so don’t expect ISP proxies in smaller countries or regions.
-Also, ISP proxies usually have low subnet diversity and small internet service providers on board, so it’s easy to blacklist them if not refreshed.
+ISP proxies usually have limited location coverage as they rely on data centers, so don’t expect ISP proxies in smaller countries or regions.
+Also, ISP proxies usually have low subnet diversity and a small number of internet service providers on board, so it’s easy to blacklist them if they’re not refreshed.

 Use Cases of ISP Proxies